MarkKozel/CompOrgEText/docs/LC3/Commands/TrapRoutines.md

 <KeyConcepts :ConceptArray = "[
   {
     Concept: 'TRAP Routines are Built-In',
-    Details:'Code for all TRAP routines are loaded into the Simulate environment each time it is started or reinitilaized' },
+    Details:'Code for all TRAP routines are loaded into the Simulate environment each time it is started or reinitialized' },
   {
-    Concept: 'LC-3 uses Vercor/Jump Table for calling TRAP code', Details:'The address (i.e. TRAP x22) is the address int the Vector/Jump Table' },
+    Concept: 'LC-3 uses Vector/Jump Table for calling TRAP code', Details:'The address (i.e. TRAP x22) is the address int the Vector/Jump Table' },
   {
-    Concept: 'The Vector/Jump table contains code addresses', Details:'Each Vector/Jump tablr address contains the address of the start of the associated TRAP routine code' }
+    Concept: 'The Vector/Jump table contains code addresses', Details:'Each Vector/Jump table address contains the address of the start of the associated TRAP routine code' }
   ]" />